Open-MSS/MSS/docs/development.rst

 A pep8 only test is done by `py.test --pep8 -m pep8`  or `pytest --pep8 -m pep8`

-Instead of running a ibrary module as a script by the -m option you may also use the py.test command.
+Instead of running a ibrary module as a script by the -m option you may also use the pytest command.

 ::